Changissnz/the_d_word/README.md

 against.
 But then someone from the Muslim Brotherhood or Colin Kapernick make a show of support for the demographic of black males.
 Then social affairs take wild turns, in part because of this dissent.
 Ok, then.
 But then no one really knows what really happens after that.
 The Muslim Brotherhood and Colin Kapernick are technically Moors, not black, but that is another matter.
-The point is the idol representation that democracies encourage are not representative of the populace, and the grandiosity does not sustain effective reform.
+The point is the idol representation that "democracies" encourage are not representative of the populace, and the grandiosity does not sustain effective reform.
 Idolatry has strong theatric undertones, and the fanfare almost always taints the sincerity of such support.
 If every able-bodied person were paid enough currency to save up for something outside of their present means, a lot less people would pay attention to some representatives, in sports, politics, et cetera.
 However, it seems that the social design of American "democracy"